 What is Bounce Protection?

-Bounce Protection is a discretionary overdraft service requiring no action on your part that provides you a safety net up to an automatically assigned overdraft limit.
+Bounce Protection is a discretionary overdraft service that provides you a safety net up to an automatically assigned overdraft limit.
 Your Bounce Protection limit may be available for checks and other transactions made using your checking account number or automatic bill payment and recurring debit card payment.
 At your request, we may authorize and pay ATM transfers or withdrawals and everyday debit card purchases using your limit.
 You may opt out of this privilege by contacting First Neighborhood Bank at 304.927.1750 or 304.485.7641.